kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

 **NOTE**: In contrast to `HCLOUD_CLUSTER_CONFIG`, this file is not base64 encoded.

-The global `imagesForArch` configuration can be overriden on a per-nodepool basis by adding an `imagesForArch` field to individual nodepool configurations.
+The global `imagesForArch` configuration can be overridden on a per-nodepool basis by adding an `imagesForArch` field to individual nodepool configurations.

 The image selection logic works as follows: